-The Justice Initiative is representing Mr. Huseynov in his application to the ECHR.
+The Justice Initiative represents Huseynov in his application to the ECHR.

 The Open Society Justice Initiative argued that his arbitrary deprivation of nationality and effective expulsion from Azerbaijan amounted to a violation of his right to private and family life.
 Because the deprivation stemmed from retaliation for his reporting and civic activism it violated his right to freedom of expression.
 And finally, these actions amounted to ill-treatment in violation of the European Convention on Human Rights.

-Justice Initiative, representing Mr. Huseynov, filed an application before the European Court of Human Rights.
+The Justice Initiative, representing Huseynov, files an application before the European Court of Human Rights.

-The Secretary of the Council of Europe initiated an investigation into the developments in Azerbaijan’s human rights record.
+The Secretary of the Council of Europe initiates an investigation into the developments in Azerbaijan’s human rights record.

-Huseynov fled Azerbaijan with the help of the Swiss foreign ministry.
+Huseynov flees Azerbaijan with the help of the Swiss foreign ministry.

-Mr. Huseynov went into hiding following the crackdown on civil society in Azerbaijan.
+Huseynov goes into hiding following the crackdown on civil society in Azerbaijan.